 - Resplitting is impossible.

-- A side bet with a monstrous house edge is available to players.
-Known as the Diamond Bonus, it pays at odds of 250 to 1 for blackjacks comprising diamond-suited cards.
+- A side bet with a massive house edge is available to players.
+Known as the Diamond Bonus, it pays at odds of 250 to 1 for blackjacks made of diamond-suited cards.

-The variants released by Microgaming, Playtech, and RealTime Gaming pay even money for blackjacks to make things even worse for the player.
+The variants released by Microgaming, Playtech, and RealTime Gaming pay even money for blackjacks, which makes things even worse for the player.

 Expected Return in Super Fun 21

-As intriguing as this game seems, it comes with a significantly higher house edge but the exact percentage depends on the number of decks in play.
-The more decks a variant uses, the greater the house edge gets.
-Scientific Games’ version uses six standard decks for a casino advantage of 1.29%.
+As intriguing as this game may seem, it carries a significantly higher house edge, but the exact percentage depends on the number of decks in play.
+The more decks a variant uses, the greater the house edge becomes.
+Scientific Games’ version uses six standard decks, resulting in a casino advantage of 1.29%.

-As for the Diamond Bonus side bet, it gives the online casino an abhorrent edge of 25.50%.
-The percentage alone leaves little to no doubt that this side wager is not worth the bother.
+Regarding the Diamond Bonus side bet, it gives the online casino a staggering edge of 25.50%.
+The figure alone makes it clear that this wager is not worth your money.

 Theoretical Return |